 **Gross expenses are the Fund's total annual operating expenses for the share class(es) shown.
-Net expenses for Class(es) A reflect contractual fee waivers and/or reimbursements, where these reductions reduce the Fund's gross expenses, which cannot be terminated prior to Dec 31, 2018 without Board consent.
+Net expenses for Class(es) Single reflect contractual fee waivers and/or reimbursements, where these reductions reduce the Fund's gross expenses, which cannot be terminated prior to Dec 31, 2019 without Board consent.

 Characteristics and holdings weightings are based on total portfolio, are subject to change at any time, and are provided for informational purposes only.
 Not to be construed as a recommendation to purchase or sell any security.

 The fund invests in securities through an underlying fund (hub), assets are reported at hub level.

 IMPORTANT HOLDINGS INFORMATION: The information shown above relates to U.S. Treasury Reserves Portfolio ("the Portfolio"), the registered investment company in which the Fund invests all of its investable assets.
 The Funds utilize a master/feeder structure by investing all of their assets in a master portfolio.
 Assets are reported at the master portfolio level.
 As of the period ended April 30, 2016, the data in the “Value” column represents the market value of the Portfolio’s investments.
 For those periods prior to April 30, 2016, the data in the “Value” column represents the amortized cost value.

 The Portfolio's investments are valued at amortized cost, which approximates market value, in accordance with Rule 2a-7 under the Investment Company Act of 1940.
 The amortized cost method of valuation involves valuing portfolio securities at their cost and thereafter assuming a constant amortization to maturity of any discount or premium.